-By October 1 this year, an Annual Security Report (ASR) will be prepared and published by TSTC and distributed to all employees and students at its locations, with a copy sent to the Vice Chancellor and Chief Legal Officer & General Counsel.
+By October 1 this year, an Annual Security Report (ASR) will be prepared and published by TSTC and distributed to all employees and students at its locations, with a copy sent to the Vice Chancellor & Chief Campus Services Officer.
 This report shall contain the elements specified by the Student Right-to-Know and Campus Security Act (Public Law 101-542) as amended by the Higher Education Technical Amendments of 1991 (Public Law 102-26) and the Higher Education Amendments of 1992 (Public Law 102-325), amended Public Law 101-542, and the Violence Against Women Reauthorization Act of 2013 (Public Law 113-4).

-For further information about the TSTC Police Department or the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, you can view the TSTC Police Department website located at tstc.edu/cleryact or by contacting one of the three TSTC Police Departments.
+For further information about the TSTC Police Department or the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, you can view the TSTC Police Department website located at tstc.edu/cleryact or by contacting one of the three TSTC Police Departments located in Harlingen, Sweetwater or Waco.